vals-productions/sqlighter/README.md

 ```
 This makes code look cleaner in case you'd like to use sqlighter for some iOS functionality that is not matching your Android counterpart.

-So, you should get the content of ios/j2objc/ (provided as an example) in your Objective C project, and add those files to your project after they are converted.
+So, you should include SQLighterDb.h, SQLighterDb.m, SQLighterRs.h and SQLighterRs.m in your Objective C project whether you generate or copy them from this repository.

 ### Project configuration